-A 28-year-old African student who was living in Romania was extradited some 5,000 miles to Pittsburgh to face charges in the case.
+A 29-year-old African student who was living in Romania was extradited some 5,000 miles to Pittsburgh to face charges in the case.

 Desmond Fodje Bobga, a citizen of Cameroon, was arrested Dec.
 3, 2020, in Cluj, Romania, at the request of U.S. officials.
-He pleaded guilty Nov.
-10 to conspiracy to commit wire fraud and faces up to 20 years in prison.
-Sentencing is scheduled for April 2022.
+He was extradited in April 2021 and sentenced a year later to 21 months in prison after pleading guilty to conspiracy to commit wire fraud.

 Federal prosecutors say Bobga’s scam spree ran from mid-2018 through mid-2020, so some of the puppy sales he and unnamed coconspirators conducted predated the pandemic.
 When COVID-19 emerged, they incorporated it into their scheme, claiming coronavirus exposure was delaying deliveries and upping costs.
 Among the fake documents in the case were a puppy’s “Crate and Vaccine Guarantee” document, supposedly issued by the Supreme Court.

 “Mr. Bobga was a scam artist, plain and simple,” Mike Nordwall, special agent in charge of the FBI’s Pittsburgh office, said in an April 28 statement.
 “He exploited those who were looking for comfort during the COVID pandemic and cashed in at their expense.”